Fuel Saving Tips for Truck Drivers: Proven Techniques

 Aerodynamic devices are a proven investment for owner-operators.
 Trailer skirts reduce drag along the sides and typically improve fuel economy by 4-7%.
 Trailer tails (boat tails) add another 1-3%.
 Gap reducers between the cab and trailer can save 1-2%.
 Combined, a full aerodynamic package can improve fuel economy by 6-12%, often paying for itself within one year.

 Fuel cards and discount programs should not be ignored either.
-Networks like Pilot Flying J, Love's, and EFS offer per-gallon discounts of $0.03 to $0.15 depending on volume.
-Over 100,000 miles per year, even a $0.05 discount saves $800-$1,000 annually.
-Stack fuel card discounts with reward programs and optimized fueling stops for maximum savings.
+Networks like Pilot Flying J, Love's, and EFS offer per-gallon discounts that vary with volume and negotiated rates.
+Over 100,000 miles per year, even a few cents off per gallon adds up to hundreds of dollars annually.
+Compare the programs in our guide to the best fuel cards for owner-operators, then stack discounts with reward programs and optimized fueling stops for maximum savings.

 Track Your MPG Weekly